 A unit class that reinvests any income back into the fund instead of paying it out to the investor as income.
-Both the T. Bailey Growth Fund and the T. Bailey Dynamic Fund offer Accumulation Units.
+All T. Bailey funds offer accumulation units.

 Accumulation units can be identified by the letters ‘Acc’ following the name of a fund.